Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 If the end date is in the future and your status is “Yes,” then you are eligible for Title 10 SCRA coverage until your end date.

-If the SCRA check comes up with N/A, then you can still apply for SCRA benefits from AMEX, you may just need to provide a copy of your Title 32 orders.
+If the SCRA check comes up with N/A, then you can still apply for SCRA benefits from Amex, you may just need to provide a copy of your Title 32 orders.

-Step 2 – As you are spending to meet the minimum spending for the huge welcome bonus (learn more about maximizing your military credit card benefits in my course, apply for SCRA benefits through this link or on your AMEX account services page.
+Step 2 – As you are spending to meet the minimum spending for the huge welcome bonus (learn more about maximizing your military credit card benefits in my course, apply for SCRA benefits through this link or on your Amex account services page.

 Step 3 – Answer the questions as they are asked.
 I answered “no” because I am not a National Guard Member, but you might be: